pauloguerraf/verndale-coveo-starter/README.md

 - Download the most current node which has the latest features
 - Follow on screen instructions to complete installation

-To make sure Node and npm installed properly, launch your terminal or command line and type:
+To make sure Node is installed properly, launch your terminal or command line and type:

 ```sh
 node --version
 ```

-_You should see a version number such as this: `v12.13.0`_
+#### Install Yarn

+- Follow instructions [here][yarn-url]
+- After installation, you should be able to run yarn on the command line

+To make sure Yarn installed properly, launch your terminal or command line and type:

 ```sh
 yarn --version